-The Seaview Hotel is fairly quiet during the week but springs to life on the week-end with life music in the beer garden.
-It is the only hotel on the Strand Townsville and as well as the ever popular counter-meal in the garden bar, it is home to a popular Steak Restaurant.
+The Seaview Hotel is fairly quiet on week days but springs to life on the week-end with life music in the beer garden of the Seaview Hotel.
+The only hotel on the Strand, the Seaview is popular for counter-meals in the newly renovated garden bar and is home to a popular Steak Restaurant.

-This hotel is called the Seaview Hotel for a reason and has great sea views from both the beer garden and restaurant.
-The white building in the photo behind the hotel is the old Townsville Hospital which has been gutted and redeveloped as residential apartments with sea views.
+Seaview by name and seaview by nature.
+The beer garden and restaurant both have ocean views.
+The white building in the photo behind the hotel is the old Townsville Hospital now redeveloped as residential apartments also with great ocean and island views.

 Green Turtles the Strand Townsville

-Every year a lonely green turtle returns to Townsville Strand to lay her eggs.
-She lays them in the same position high on the beach where natural ground covers help disguise the nest.
+Every year a lone green turtle returns to Townsville Strand to lay her eggs.
+She lays them in the same position high on the beach where natural ground-covers help disguise the nest.
 An orange safety net enclosure is erected around the nest site.